Ilona Zrínyi: Descendants

 From her second marriage with Imre Thököly, Ilona had three children, all of whom died at a young age (including one she was pregnant with during the siege of Munkács).

 Legacy

-Ilona Zrínyi is celebrated in Croatia and Hungary as one of the greatest national heroines, patriots and fighters for freedom, who opposed, although unsuccessfully, the autocracy and absolutism aspirations of the Habsburgs.
-Her even more famous son Francis II Rákóczi continued the struggle for the independence of Hungary (1703–1711).
+Ilona Zrínyi is celebrated in Croatia and Hungary as a national heroine, who opposed, albeit unsuccessfully, the autocratic and absolutism aspirations of the Habsburgs.
+Her even more famous son Francis II Rákóczi, continued this struggle for the independence of Hungary from 1703 to 1711.

 In October 1906 the remains of the Croatian countess were reinterred with her son's in the St Elisabeth Cathedral in present-day Košice, Slovakia.